hotosm/tm-admin/docs/communication.md

 simple SUCCESS/FAILURE message.
 FAILURE message also return an error message and error code.

 It seems that most of the projects start with TM.
-In some cases TM may need to notify a fAIr project to process drone imagery.
-Then TM would start the remote mapping project.
 After critical tasks are mapped, they then could be migrated to FMTM for field data collection.
+The FMTM mappers would also be ground truthing the remote mapping.
 It's entirely possible that FMTM field mappers would find issues with the data extract of OSM buildings, and want to notify the TM project manager to invalidate some tasks and remap them.

 ## Notifications

 Some messages have nothing to do with the database, they're for communicating other types of requests.
-Other than just doing data updates, this is the core of an end to end data flow.
+Other than just doing database updates, this is the core of an end to end data flow.

 Examples of some notifications are:

-* Underpass would notify TM of a data quality issue
+* Underpass would notify TM or fAIr of a data quality issue
-* An FMTM project manager would need to notify TM to invalidate a task
+* An FMTM project manager would notify TM to invalidate a task
-* fAIr would notify an FMTM project manager that the imagery has been processed
+* fAIr would notify an FMTM project manager that the imagery has been processed so a data extract could be made
+* fAIr would notify OAM that drone imagery is needed for an AOI
+* OAM would notify fAIr when drone imagery is ready to be processed

-## TM sends user profile to other project
+## Projects exchange user profiles

 Since a user may be contributing to multiple projects, it should be possible to clone a users profile between projects.
 For example, when